 Julia Arata died in April of 1952 and on August 31, 1955, 306 Commonwealth was purchased from Fred Arata by Frederick Elmer Farnum, an optometrist, and his wife, Julia Frances (Smith) Farnum, a manufacturer’s representative.
 They lived at 328 Commonwealth, where they operated a lodging house.

-The property changed hands and on September 10, 1962, was acquired by Florence (Goldberg) Cohen, the wife of Arthur I. Cohen, a dentist.
+The property changed hands and on September 10, 1962, was acquired by Florence (Goldberg) Cohen, the wife of Arthur Irving Cohen, a dentist.
 They lived in Newton and he maintained his office at 306 Commonwealth.
+He previously had maintained his office at 348 Commonwealth.

 On January 14, 1980, she converted the property into five condominium units, the 306 Commonwealth Condominium.306 Commonwealth Condominium.